+The key to taking good macro photos is using the right equipment AND the right technique.
+There are 5 main categories of macro photography accessories, all of which have a range from simple to complex, and very affordable to to seriously pricey.
 The first and most obvious involves optics and usually means lenses.
-Surprisingly though, there are ways to have fun with macro photography without adding any specialized macro lenses to your list of equipment.
+Surprisingly though, there are ways to have fun with macro photography without adding any expensive macro lenses to your list of equipment.

-There are hundreds of options available if you want to go the route of a dedicated macro lens and I've covered that elsewhere on this site.
+There are hundreds of options available if you want to go the route of a dedicated macro lens. and you can read more about the topic of macro lenses in a here.

 This type of powerful and close-up lighting gives you the ability to stop down your lens and achieve a deep depth of field as much as possible.
 Don't let my personal bias get in the way of you using these popular dual lighting systems.

 The biggest challenge with taking close-up pictures is with sharpness.
-Blurry pictures are caused my motion blur and insufficient focus.
-Electronic flash provides an extremely short duration for exposure and illuminates motion blur in all but the most unusal situations.
+Blurry photos can be caused by subject or camera movement as well as by lens focus issues.
+Electronic flash provides an extremely short duration for exposure and will "freeze" your subject and eliminate blur from camera movement at the same time.

 Having the flash so very close to your subject takes full advantage of the flashes brightness output and gives you a larger range of things in focus.

-Diffusion, bounce lighting and light blocking are all methods of modifying the lighting that macro photographers should be equipped to handle.
+You can control your lighting by using diffusion, bounce lighting and light blocking.
+These are all techniques of modifying the lighting that want to be equipped to handle.

 You can achieve all three of these lighting techniques with the use of light boxes, designed specifically for shooting inside close-ups.